LewdHuTao/nezu/README.md

 > [@NezukoChan](https://github.com/NezuChan/nezu) (A best free to use music bot powered by lavalink.)

 🎵 | Listen to a music with style!
-Feature rich with high quality music from YouTube/Soundcloud/BiliBili.
+Feature rich!

 ## Disclaimer
  - please support the project by give the project star